Creative Journeys in Prayer

 The best way is to book online book online.
 Members, please log in first to save entering your personal details.
 You can book online even if you pay by cheque.

 To book by post please download the postal booking form.
-Contrary to what it says on the magazine booking form, preferably please send postal bookings to ArtServe membership at 51 Blakehall Road, Carshalton, SM5 3EZ.
+Please send postal bookings to ArtServe membership at 51 Blakehall Road, Carshalton, SM5 3EZ.

 We require a deposit of £50 per person at the time of booking, with the balance payable by 30 September 2017.
 You can pay your deposit by direct bank transfer, by PayPal (using a debit/credit card or your PayPal account), or by cheque.
 To pay your deposit by PayPal, please complete the online booking form in the normal way and then click the PayPal button on the confirmation screen.